ionic-zone/ionic.zone/_articles/fastlane/initialize-fastlane-for-your-cordova-ios-and-android-apps.md

 └── actions/
 ```

-`Fastfile` is a generic (iOS only) example of possible lanes, but `Appfile` already contains your actual app information:
+`Fastfile` is a generic example of how a lane could look like, and `Appfile` is currently empty.

+TODO add demo lanes

+TODO collect information and add to Appfile:

 ```
 app_identifier "zone.ionic.fastlane" # The bundle identifier of your app